falconry/falcon/README.md

 ### Design ###

 **Light-weight.** Only the essentials are included, with few dependencies.
-We work to keep the code lean-and-mean, making Falcon easier to test, optimize, and deploy.
+We work to keep the code lean-n-mean, making Falcon easier to test, optimize, and deploy.

 **Surprisingly agile.** Although light-weight, Falcon is surprisingly effective.
 Getting started with the framework is easy.
 Common web API idioms are supported out of the box without getting in your way.
 This is a framework designed for journeyman web developers and master craftsman alike.